First Nations events and reconciliation action - ballarat

 click here to share an event

-26th May 9:15am BADAC/City of Ballarat Flag-raising and Wadawurrung Cultural Ceremony to mark the National Day of Healing (Sorry Day) 2025 for one and all.
+26th May 9:15am BADAC, City of Ballarat and Wadawurrung event to mark the National Day of Healing (Sorry Day) 2025 for one and all.
 Followed by Pathways to Healing Morning Tea Yarning Circle Tree Room at 108 Armstrong Street.

-27th May - 4th June - The Taken Exhibition on show at BADAC Tree Room
+26th - 28th May - The Taken Exhibition on show at BADAC Tree Room 108 Armstrong St Ballarat Ce

 Find out more